Freedom of Information

 What if I am not satisfied with the FOI decision?

-You may appeal any decision issued to you by the BAI by writing to the FOI Appeals Officer, BAI, 2 – 5 Warrington Place, Dublin 2 seeking an internal review on the matter.
+- You may request an internal review of any decision issued to you by the BAI by writing to the FOI Internal Review Officer, BAI, 2 – 5 Warrington Place, Dublin 2 seeking an internal review on the matter.
 A fee of €30 (€10 for medical holders) may apply for such an appeal.
 There is no fee for an internal review concerning personal information relating to oneself or in relation to a decision to impose fees.

 Can I appeal an internal review of the FOI decision?